Selecting the Proper Spray Foam Equipment

 Spray Foam Guns come in three selections.

-Manual Purge Spray Foam Guns use an impingement to push out the material left behind.
-Manual Purge guns are often used in poly jacking or concreate lifting.
+Manual Purge spray foam guns use an impingement to push out the material left behind.
+Manual Purge guns are often used in poly jacking or concrete lifting.
 Manual Purge helps to prevent back pressure during this type of application.

 It is extremely important to keep your spray foam gun clean and lubricated to assure it will work properly when in use.
 Always inspect the gun before use to avoid chemical crossovers.